phrase/PhraseAppXcode/README.md

 This plugin integrates [PhraseApp](https://phraseapp.com/) into Xcode.
 Currently it supports uploading and downloading of localization files for [Localizable Strings](http://docs.phraseapp.com/guides/formats/ios-localizable-strings/) and [Xliff](http://docs.phraseapp.com/guides/formats/xliff/).

-*Current version: 0.1.0.beta1*
+*Current version: 0.2.3.beta1*

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/phrase/PhraseAppXcode/releases) tab
+2. Make sure you have a plugin folder for your Xcode project, if not:

+		mkdir -p ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/

-2. Unzip the archive into the Xcode plugin folder:
+3. Unzip the archive into the Xcode plugin folder:

         ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/

-3. Restart Xcode
+4. Restart Xcode

-The plugin was successfully tested on OS X 10.9/10.10 with Xcode 6.1, 6.2, 6.3 and 6.4 but might work with other versions of Xcode and Mac OS, too.
+The plugin was successfully tested on OS X 10.10 with Xcode 6.2, 6.3 and 6.4 but might work with other versions of Xcode and Mac OS, too.

 ## Setup